Education

 “[If] you’ve talked to any Southern Californian, many or most of them have experienced earthquakes,” said Amos, a Western geology professor.
 “It’s just part of the cultural awareness and knowledge.”

-Subduction zone earthquakes are much more rare; a high magnitude earthquake along a subduction zone is expected every 550 years, according to Whatcom County’s 2021 Natural Hazards Mitigation Plan.
+Subduction zone earthquakes are much more rare; a high magnitude earthquake along a subduction zone is expected every 550 years, according to the Whatcom County’s 2021 Natural Hazards Mitigation Plan.
 The last earthquake that occurred along the Cascadia Subduction Zone was in 1700.

 For Amos, the reality of what an earthquake in the Cascadia Subduction Zone would look like set in after the 2011 Tohoku earthquake in Japan.